 - Tagging users in images is only available on desktop at the moment.
 Learn more about that feature here.

-Adding first comments and using Hashtag Manager
+Adding first comments and using the hashtag manager

 If your post is set to be published automatically, you'll also have the option to include a first comment.
 First comments are great for hashtags or other information that you may not want to show initially within your caption.